Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Cabinet knob and handle holes

-For depth control and accuracy with the popular European style overlay hinges you’ll need a drill press.
-Because the drill press can be set to a fixed depth it can drill the 35mm holes needed for these hinges without fear of drilling through the cabinet door.
+You’ll need a drill press for depth control and accuracy with the popular European-style overlay hinges.
+Because the drill press can be set to a fixed depth, it can drill the 35mm holes required for these hinges without fear of shooting through the cabinet door.

 18. Forstner Bit for Cabinet Door Concealed Hinges